Now, motorway driving could be less daunting for newly qualified drivers as it's included in driving lessons.

-Driving on the motorway can be stressful for any new driver.
+Driving on the motorway can be stressful for any new or young driver.
 But the expertise of a driving instructor can help you understand the rules of the motorway and to build your experience.
 Helping you to feel more comfortable and secure.

 It’s an opportunity some learner drivers like Beth Holloway from St Albans welcome:

 “I think it's a good idea for learner drivers to be allowed to go the motorway accompanied by their driving instructor.

 “I remember the first time I went on a dual carriageway I found it really scary.
 Everyone was going so fast and it was like nothing I'd experienced before.

 "I'm confident on dual carriageways now.
 Although I know that motorways are similar, I'm aware that there are differences.
 It would be good to learn about them with someone experienced.”

 In fact, a key motivation behind the change was improving road safety.

 Back in 2017, the-then Road Safety Minister, Andrew Jones, spoke about allowing learner drivers on the motorway.
 He said: